 - improve the use of technology including pipeline monitoring.

-It has been identified the replacement of the current pump stations at Nyngan, Hermidale and Cobar is urgent and unavoidable and should be fast-tracked while the business case is being considered by governments.
+It has been identified the replacement of the current pump stations at Nyngan, Hermidale and Cobar is urgent and unavoidable and should be fast-tracked while the final business case is being considered by governments.
 As a result, the project is now staged so the pump stations can progress to address the immediate critical needs:

 - Stage 1 – replacement of pump stations at three locations

 - Stage 2 – replacement of pipeline